Eastern Florida State College Employee Orientation Review

 The College Academic Calendar is on the EFSC website.
 The calendar lists College workdays as well as the class, registration, exam and graduation schedules.

 How is leave accrued?
 Accruals for full-time employees are assessed on the second pay period of each month.
-An employee must either be actively working or on paid leave for at least one-half the month to qualify for the monthly accrual.
-Accruals for regular part-time employees are assessed on the second pay of each month.
-In order to qualify for Vacation leave accrual, the eligible regular part-time employee must work at least 40.00 hours over the past two payrolls.
-Faculty to not accrue Vacation Leave.
+An employee must either be actively working or on paid leave for at least one half of the month to qualify for the monthly accrual.
+Accruals for regular, part-time employees are assessed on the second pay of each month.
+In order to qualify for Vacation Leave accrual, the eligible, regular, part-time employee must work at least 40 hours over the past two payrolls.
+Faculty do not accrue Vacation Leave.

 Sick Leave: This leave is to be used for employee and family illness and emergency.
-All full-time staff accrue 8.00 hours of sick leave each month; all full-time faculty will accrue 8.00 hours during the months of August through April.
+All full-time staff accrue 8 hours of Sick Leave each month; all full-time faculty will accrue 8 hours during the months of August through April.

 Does EFSC offer Bereavement Leave?
-Accrued Sick Leave may be used in the passing of an immediate family member (i.e., spouse, parent, child, sibling, grandparent, aunt or uncle).
-Accrued Vacation and/or Personal Leave are to be used for all others.
+Accrued Sick Leave may be used in the passing of an immediate family member (i.e. spouse, parent, child, sibling, grandparent, aunt or uncle).
+Accrued Vacation and/or Personal Leave is to be used for all others.
 Supervisors may require a note from the funeral director to validate attendance at a funeral.

 I’ve been called for Jury Duty.
 What do I need to do?
 Complete a Request for Leave of Absence form and attach a copy of the Jury Summons.
 Your supervisor will sign it and forward it on to the Human Resources Department.
 After serving (or being excused), forward the Juror Certification slips you receive each day while in Jury Duty to Payroll Department.
 Upon receipt of those slips, the leave will be processed.
 A certification of attendance must be received for each day of Jury Duty served.